Evergreen State College: Costantino Recreation Center

-The Evergreen Recreation Center has a large gym, a bouldering wall and a large swimming pool with an 11-lane lap pool and a diving well.
-It’s open for use for students and faculty of Evergreen College and also provides access to the community for a nominal fee.
+The Costantino Recreation Center has a large gym and a bouldering wall.
+It is open for use by students and faculty of The Evergreen State College and also provides access to the community for a nominal fee.
+Evergreen's pool and diving well closed on June 6, 2026, after the college cited rising operating costs, a projected budget shortfall, and a state-mandated repair to the pool drains; the closure was originally scheduled for June 30.
+The college has said it will not make a long-term decision about the facility for at least a year and that reopening the pool remains under consideration.

 Environmental reserve and beach

 The Evergreen State College has 1000 acre of land that is mostly second growth forest.
 The entire campus serves as a natural laboratory for scientific field research and provides inspiration for creative work.
 Throughout the 1000 acre forest there are multiple trails leading to a variety of locations throughout the reserve and to Evergreen Beach.
 The coastal habitat is characterized by steep bluffs, gravelly beaches with many washed-up logs, and the marine intertidal zone which extends up to 150 ft out into Puget Sound's Eld Inlet during low tides.
 Evergreen has approximately 3300 ft of untouched beach and 27 acre of southern Puget Sound tidelands.
 Students use the beach and tidelands for scientific study and as a place to get away from their studies and relax.
 There are multiple trails leading to the beach and a small road that leads to the only building at the beach and a small boat ramp.
 The bluffs range from 15 to 60 feet (5 to 20 m) in height.